 Now for the Secret

-For me the best part about making this photo was that I was ready to make this photo long before I arrived at this pretty location under gorgeous light.
+For me the best part about making the photos in this post was that I was ready to make them, long before I arrived at these gorgeous locations.
 I'd been driving in the late evening light for hours and had well and truly tapped into the rhythms surrounding me.
 And that's really the point of this short article.

 You can't actually be there without first being there, in the moment.
 And a good way to start is just 2 B. The drive, just like a nice long walk, doesn't just get you to where you need to go.
 The drive gets you to who you need to be.

 One final, bonus tip.